-Learners attaining a Focus Awards Level 4 NVQ Diploma in Advice and Guidance (RQF) may progress into specialist areas such as careers guidance, community development, counselling, financial advice or teaching, or may undertake the following qualifications:
+Learners attaining a Focus Awards Level 4 NVQ Diploma in Advice and Guidance (RQF) may progress into specialist areas such as careers guidance, community development, counselling, financial advice, or teaching.
+They may choose to undertake the following qualifications:

 - Diploma in Careers Guidance

-Learners should be 18 (minimum) to undertake this qualification.
+Learners should be a minimum of 18 years old to undertake this qualification.

 This qualification is available in England and Northern Ireland.